Google Data Studio – How to transpose columns of metrics to rows inside a table chart

 2. Blended data

-- Data source: Main data source, here Google Analytics data source
+• Data source: Main data source, here Google Analytics data source

-- Dimensions: Month of Year
+• Dimension: Month of Year

-- Metrics: Users, Sessions, Pageviews
+• Metrics: Users, Sessions, Pageviews

-- Join keys: None
+• Join keys: None

 3. Table chart or pivot table chart

-- Data source: Your blended data
+• Data source: Your blended data

-- Dimension: Metric
+• Dimension: Metric name

-- Metric: the calculated field formula below named as value
+• Metric: the calculated field formula below named as value

-- Sort by Metric (so the dimension)
+• Sort by Metric name

-- Data source: Your blended data
+• Data source: Your blended data

-- Row dimension: Metric
+• Row dimension: Metric

-- Column dimension: Month of Year
+• Column dimension: Month of Year

-- Metric: the calculated field formula below named as value
+• Metric: the calculated field formula below named as value

 Calculated field to use as charts metric